Despite intimidation both current and historical, American voters turned out in near-record numbers on Nov. 8, 2022.

 Religion was no barrier for Southern lynch mobs intent on terror.
 White pastors joined the KKK, incited racial violence and took part in lynchings.
 Sometimes, the victim was a preacher.

 A procession of Christian girls, venerating the Cross, in the village of Qanat Bekish, Lebanon.

 Sept.
-14 is the the Feast of the Holy Cross celebrated by many Catholics and some Christians.
-A scholar revisits the history of the cross, how it became a symbol of divine love, but also of violence.
+14 is the the Feast of the Holy Cross celebrated by many Catholics and some other Christians.
+A religion scholar revisits the history of the cross, how it became a symbol of divine love, but also of violence.

 Crime related to Islamophobia and anti-Semitism have shown an increase in recent years.
 An expert explains that American antagonism toward Islamic and Jewish traditions goes back nearly 500 years

 Virginia Gov. Ralph Northam, accompanied by his wife, speaks during a news conference.

 AP Photo/Steve Helber

 A philosopher argues that moral responsibility for past transgressions can actually change over time.
 The test lies in how deeply an individual has changed.

 A 1903 drawing by Louis Dalrymple depicts European immigrants as “rats” (in the magazine